ukidiscs2026/discs2026/_pages/about.md

 If someone wishes to report a breach of this code of conduct with regards to this meeting, then they should contact any of the LOC in person or by email (including anonymously) to [soc-ukidiscs2026@lists.cam.ac.uk](mailto:soc-ukidiscs2026@lists.cam.ac.uk).

+## Funding
+We kindly acknowledge funding in the form of a grant from the Royal Astronomical Society.
+image: "/assets/images/royal-astronomical-society-2299453a-b794-485a-8d69-4719a6429fb-resize-750.jpg"